arungudelli/angularjswiki/content/en/material/mat-table-server-side-sort.md

 title = "Server Side Sorting in Angular mat-table using matSort" date = 2021-02-07T00:00:00 lastmod = 2021-02-07T01:00:00
-draft = "true"  # Is this a draft? true/false
+draft = "false"  # Is this a draft? true/false
 toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify. parentdoc = "material"